el-axolotl/HackTheBox_Writeups/README.md

 - Mimikatz: https://github.com/gentilkiwi/mimikatz

     - Mimikatz is a tool used to extract plaintexts passwords, hashes, PIN codes and kerberos tickets from memory.
-It can also perform pass-the-hash, pass-the-ticket or build Golden tickets.
+It can also perform pass-the-hash, pass-the-ticket or build golden tickets.

 - John The Ripper: https://github.com/openwall/john